-In a restorative justice view, offenders can address harm through acknowledging their wrong-doing, making reparations, and finally changing their future behaviors.
-In restorative justice practices such as victim-offender conferencing, offenders learn the impact of their actions through listening to the victim's side of the story.
-Afterwards, the offenders can repair the harm and learn through actions such as acknowledging harm (e.g., apologizing), taking anger control courses, or doing community service \cite{zehr2015little, daly_restorative_2002}.
+In a restorative justice view, offenders can address harm by acknowledging their wrongdoing, making amends, and changing their future behaviors.
+Through practices like victim-offender conferencing, offenders learn the impact of their actions by listening to the victim's side of the story.
+Afterward, they can repair the harm and learn through actions, such as acknowledging harm (e.g., apologizing), taking anger management courses, or doing community service \cite{zehr2015little, daly_restorative_2002}.

-Current moderation approaches, as described by our participants, most closely resemble graduated sanctions \cite{kraut2012building}.
+As our participants report, current moderation approaches often embody graduated sanctions \cite{kraut2012building}.
 That is, moderation teams in Overwatch and Discord tend not to ban offenders permanently after their first offense.
 Instead, they use more lenient punishment first to give offenders a chance to change their behaviors.
-In our interviews, we found that many Discord moderators have elements of a restorative mindset: they want to help offenders learn their wrong doing and change their behavior by giving them second chances and providing explanations for their sanctions.
+Our interviews show that many Discord moderators have elements of a restorative mindset: they want to help offenders learn their wrongdoing and change their behavior by giving them second chances and providing explanations for their sanctions.
 Several Discord moderators explained their rationale for graduated sanctions as ``giving people a second chance.''
 As moderator P14 noted, \textit{``We don't want [the moderation decision] to be a surprise [\ldots] and we will actually really want to encourage them to improve.''} Some Discord moderators also provide explanations of their moderation decisions.
-Such messages typically explain the rules and the consequences of breaking them and can be posted by a moderator or by a pre-configured bot.
-We find that though some moderators have a restorative mindset, the punitive moderation system and rule-based explanations they rely on may fail to provide learning and support for offenders, and may not effectively stop the perpetuation of harm.
+Such messages typically explain the rules and consequences of breaking them and can be posted by a moderator or a pre-configured bot.

+Though some moderators have a restorative mindset, the punitive moderation system and rule-based explanations they rely on may fail to provide learning and support for offenders.
+They may not effectively stop the perpetuation of harm.
 We show an example through Case 2.